beanxu/DBProject/README.md

-#DBProjct: Library Database System
+#DBProject: Library Database System

 ##Description

-This is a Library Database System Based on Python, wxPython and SQLite
+This is a simple library database system based on Python, wxPython and SQLite

 ##Instructions

-This is a simple library database system made by Ketian XU.

 To run this program, you'd better make sure that you have Python 2.7 and wxPython 3.0.0.